The-Bees-Decree-Server/VALKEA/README.md

 https://discord.com/channels/826573164371902465/826573164371902467

 <br><br>
-Dont be TOO rough with me now, this is my first mod! :P
+Dont be TOO rough with me now, this is my first mod! :sweat_smile:

 Sorry the readme is ugly. ¯\_(ツ)_/¯